 No matter what the exact use case for your data, data quality is important.
 Without it, the data can’t fulfill its intended purpose.
 Errors within a database of addresses would prevent you from using the data to reach customers effectively.
 A database of phone numbers that doesn’t always include area codes for each entry falls short of providing the information you need to put the data to use in many situations.

 Now that we’ve outlined what data quality means and provided a few examples of what it looks like in the real world, let’s delve a bit deeper into the types of problems that lead to data quality shortcomings.

 Here are six common ways in which data quality errors can creep into your organization’s data operations, even if you generally adhere to best practices when it comes to managing and analyzing your data:

 1. Manual data entry errors

 Humans are prone to making errors, and even a small data set that includes data entered manually by humans is likely to contain mistakes.
-Typos, data entered in the wrong field, missed entries and so on are virtually inevitable.
+Data entry errors such as typos, data entered in the wrong field, missed entries, and so on are virtually inevitable.

 2. OCR errors

 Machines can make mistakes when entering data, too.
 In cases where organizations must digitize large amounts of data quickly, they often rely on Optical Character Recognition, or OCR, technology to do so.
 OCR technology scans images and extracts text from them automatically.
 It can be very useful when, for example, you want to take thousands of addresses that are printed on paper and enter them into a digital database so you can analyze them.
 The problem with OCR is that it is almost always imperfect.